 What is a home server?

-Home servers are servers that allow your devices to communicate and share files with each other.
-It is usually an old computer that acts as a central location to store all your data.
+Home servers allow your devices to communicate and share files with each other.
+It can be anything from a fancy yet costly, high-end server to an old computer that acts as a central location to store all your data.

 Usually, people store their files on one device and have to share them with other devices, which wastes time and space.
-With a home server, all devices have access to the same files when connected to your home network.
+With a home server, all devices have access to the files stored on the server when connected to your home network.
 This makes working from home easier if you’re using several devices on your local network.

 Example: let’s say you have a file on your laptop that you need on your home computer.
 Without a home server, you would need to go through the time-consuming process of transferring the file.
-In contrast, your own home server would give any device connected to your home network access.
+In contrast, you can use any device to access files that are stored on the home server without having to transfer anything.

 Playing media consumes a large amount of power on your computer.
 The more your device has to run, the slower it becomes.

 Let’s say you want to work on your laptop while watching a movie in the background.
-In this situation, you can play a movie on your laptop’s screen but use the power of the home server.
-Multitask without the risk of your computer crashing or slowing down.
+You can play a movie on your laptop’s screen but use the power of the home server.
+That way, you enjoy the best of both worlds without the risk of your computer slowing down or crashing.

 A home server can act as a backup server for your house.
 You can set it up to back your data up automatically and store files from all devices, or you can transfer any data to the home server yourself whenever you want.